Jheel11/Java-Codes/README.md

 6)power(double n1, double n2): Raises the first number to the power of the second and returns the result.
 7)mean(double[] numbers): Calculates the mean (average) of an array of numbers and returns the result.
 8)variance(double[] numbers): Calculates the sample variance of an array of numbers and returns the result.

+**PART2**
+**INTRODUCTION**
+This Java console application illustrates various techniques for obtaining user input and computing the factorial of a given number.
+It presents different Java classes utilized for input management and incorporates a utility class designed for factorial computation.

+**Class Overview:**

+**ScannerClass**: Utilizes the Scanner class to solicit an integer from the console and calculate its factorial.
+**ConsoleLogInput**: Utilizes the Console class for user input retrieval, encompassing secure data entry such as passwords, and performs factorial computation.
+**CommandLine**: Demonstrates the utilization of command-line arguments to execute factorial calculations.
+**BufferReader**: Implements BufferedReader and InputStreamReader to acquire text input from the console for factorial computation.
+**InputStream**: Intended to utilize InputStream for input management, although it requires conceptual refinement for proper functionality.
+**Factorial**: Houses the algorithm for determining the factorial of a number, utilized across multiple input methodologies.
+This application serves as an exploratory tool for Java's input handling capabilities, offering diverse strategies for obtaining and processing user input pertaining to a fundamental mathematical operation.
+It stands as an educational resource for comprehending fundamental input/output operations in Java programming.